axelmotyka/adventcalendar/src/main/java/week02/README.md

 ### Hints, requirements

+ * Use `RacingGame` as the operational class through all exercises.
- * Consider class `Vehicle` and `Driver` to be 'immutable'
+ * Consider class `Vehicle` and `Driver` to be 'immutable'.
  * Driver's starting number and vehicle's number has to be unique.
  * One driver can drive only one vehicle.`
  * One vehicle can be drive only by one driver.
- * Implement useful Getter and Setter methods
+ * Implement useful Getter and Setter methods.

 ### Exercise 11 - Racing game base classes